Why visit... Filey

 What are the best walks to do from Filey?

-Filey is no doubt one of the best places to start your walking adventures, with some of the most breath-taking routes on the Yorkshire Coast, be sure to pack your camera.
+Filey is no doubt one of the best places to start your walking adventures, with some of the most breath-taking routes on the Yorkshire Coast, so be sure to pack your camera!

-The Cleveland Way passes right through the town, leading you north towards Cayton Bay, Scarborough and Whitby, or south along the sands to Hunmanby Gap.
-You can also join the King Charles III England Coast Path, which winds its way down to Flamborough Head and Bridlington, offering dramatic clifftop views along the way.
+The Cleveland Way national trail can be picked up at Filey Brigg and starting here follow the path north up the coastline towards Cayton Bay, Scarborough and Whitby.
+You can also join the King Charles III England Coast Path which, if heading north, runs along the same route as the Cleveland way or south takes you towards Flamborough Head and Bridlington, offering dramatic clifftop views along the way.

-For those who enjoy a long‑distance hike, both the Centenary Way and the Yorkshire Wolds Way begin (or end) in Filey, taking you deep into the countryside.
-And of course, if you prefer something gentler, Filey’s long stretch of golden beach is perfect for slow, easy walks.
+For those who enjoy a long‑distance hike, both the Centenary Way and national trail The Yorkshire Wolds Way begin (or end) in Filey, taking you deep into the countryside.
+If you prefer something gentler, Filey’s three mile stretch of golden sandy beach is perfect for slow, easy walks.
+Also great for young families there is a permanent sculpture trail all along Filey's seafront which is great for keeping those little feet going whilst enjoying the views across the bay.

 Search all Stories & Inspiration